-If warnings or errors have been found during the validation process, it is possible to scroll through them using the following menu items.
+If warnings or errors have been found during the validation process, it is possible to double-click on them to be taken to the location in the Project Tree that is causing the problem.
+Alternatively, one can scroll through them using the following menu items.